 - To freeze a fresh pineapple, remove the skin and the core, then cut it into uniform chunks.
 Place them on a parchment paper-lined baking sheet in a single layer.
 Make sure the pieces are not touching each other.
 Allow the pineapple to freeze for 6 hours or overnight.
 Once they are frozen, you can toss them into a freezer bag until you are ready to use them.

-- Scoop into bowls or glasses and serve immediately.
+- Scoop into bowls or glasses, add chopped pineapple and cool whip (if desired), and serve immediately.

-- For a more authentic Dole Whip experience, use a piping bag and a large star tip, swirl into the bowls or glasses, and top with pineapple (optional).**If you are pipping the Dole Whip, freeze for 30 minutes before pipping so it holds its shape better.
+- For a more authentic Dole Whip experience, use a piping bag and a large star tip, swirl into the bowls or glasses, and top with pineapple (optional).**If you are pipping the Dole Whip, freeze for 30 minutes before pipping it into the bowls so it holds its shape better.